teamjst/site-design/README.md

 # Languages

-The language we plan on using to develop this app is Java.
+The language we plan on using to develop this app is Python.